 Thinking of Malik always made her feel sad.
 But her sadness was for a young life cut short, nothing deeper.
 He had been her destiny, her duty, for all of her adult life, and while she had liked him, cared for him in some ways, she had not loved him.

-At first it seemed like losing him had changed everything, that her horizons had opened, that she might have a different future before it.
+At first it seemed like losing him had changed everything, that her horizons had opened, that she might have a different future before her.
 It was clear now that nothing had changed.

 Although, looking at him now it became a whole different matter than it had been in theory.
 He was…he was something much more than she’d counted on.

 This was never about you.
 Never about your feelings.
 You have to be prepared to see this through.

 “That’s what I thought.
 But when I examined the documents a little bit closer…” Her father had handled most of the legal portion of the marriage agreement that had been drawn up between her and Malik.

 It hadn’t really been of personal interest to her.
 Her relationship with him had been nothing more than political maneuvering by their parents.
 She’d only met him on a few occasions.
 She’d simply accepted that it was what she could do for her country, that the marriage was what she could contribute.
 She had never personally studied the agreement.
 Until recently.